bokchan/iac-task/README.md

 # Cloud Based Pipeline Orchestration Service

 A FastAPI application deployed on AWS using Infrastructure as Code (CDK) with automated CI/CD pipeline via GitHub Actions.
-Designed for pipeline orchestration in **multi-research-group computational biology environments** with support for variant calling, RNA-seq analysis, and cross-lab data integration workflows.
+Designed for pipeline orchestration in **multi-research-group computational biology environments** with support for variant calling and RNA-seq analysis workflows.

 ## 🏗️ System Architecture